tychonievich/cs2102/markdown/policies.md

     - A mix of manually-graded and automatically-graded components
     - Delivered the week after a module concludes
     - If taken, replaces your grade for the module (whether better or worse)
+    - Due to the very early final exam time given by the university, module 4 will not have this quiz

 - One **group project** (except for the fourth module, which has no project)
     - You will